open-pay/slate/source/includes/en/errors.md

 ###Accounts
 Code    | HTTP Error |Cause
 --------- | ----------- | --------
-4001  |412 Preconditon Failed | The Bancomer account has not enough funds.
+4001  |412 Preconditon Failed | The Bbva account has not enough funds.